What is Cooperative Extension?

 Rutgers New Jersey Agricultural Experiment Station (NJAES) Cooperative Extension county offices are your first stop for all kinds of information and assistance regarding 4-H, Agriculture, Family and Community Health Sciences, Marine Science and Natural Resources and the Environment.

-Cooperative Extension is a unique collaboration between Rutgers, The State University, the Camden County Board of Freeholders and the United States Department of Agriculture.
+Cooperative Extension is a unique collaboration between Rutgers, The State University, the Camden County Board of Commissioners and the United States Department of Agriculture.
 As the community outreach arm of the University, our goal is to help the diverse population of Camden County adapt to a rapidly changing society and improve lives and communities through educational programs that are science based.
 Program thrusts in Camden County include:

 4-H Youth Development

 What is 4-H?
 4-H is the oldest youth development organization in the United States, founded in 1902 and delivered through the Cooperative Extension system – a community of more than 100 public universities across the nation.

 Based on a “learning-by-doing” approach, 4-H offers youth in kindergarten through one year out of high school (K-13) the opportunity to join a project-based club where they gain leadership and life skills to master their projects, in such areas as science, engineering and technology, citizenship, and healthy living.
 With guidance from adult volunteers and county 4-H staff, youth are encouraged to set goals, try new things, and take on proactive leadership roles.

 To find out more visit our website at: http://camden.njaes.rutgers.edu/4h/

 Family and Consumer Sciences